cainsusk/BitcoinCore-Architecture/A1/a1presentation.md

 # Final Thoughts
- - Through analysing the bitcoin core system we have found that it is a peer to peer network, relying on cryptography to ensure the validity of transactions.
+ - Through analysing the Bitcoin core system we have found that it is a peer to peer network, relying on cryptography to ensure the validity of transactions.
  - The variation in node types allows for a flexible system -- which would be integral for any system relying on community participation